XRPLF/xrpl.js/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-address | [address](#address) | The XRP Ledger address of the account to get the balance sheet of. options | object | *Optional* Options to determine how the balances will be calculated.
+address | [address](#address) | The XRP Ledger address of the account to get the balance sheet of. options | object | *Optional* Options to determine how the balances are calculated.
 *options.* excludeAddresses | array\<[address](#address)\> | *Optional* Addresses to exclude from the balance totals.
 *options.* ledgerVersion | integer | *Optional* Get the balance sheet as of this historical ledger version.
 *options.* ledgerVersion | string | *Optional* Get the balance sheet as of this historical ledger version.